seandstewart/bardly/pending/romances/cymbeline/uncut.md

 A mother and two brothers: but, O scorn!
 Gone! they went hence so soon as they were born:
 And so I am awake.
 Poor wretches that depend
-On greatness’ favour dream as I have done,
+On greatness' favour dream as I have done,
 Wake and find nothing.
 But, alas, I swerve:
 Many dream not to find, neither deserve,
-And yet are steep’d in favours: so am I,
+And yet are steep'd in favours: so am I,
 That have this golden chance and know not why.
 What fairies haunt this ground?
 A book?
 O rare one!
 Be not, as is our fangled world, a garment